LLMs as Repositories of Factual Knowledge: Limitations and Solutions: Conclusion

 \section{Conclusion}

 We studied the reliability of LLMs as repositories of factual knowledge from two key perspectives: assessing their current performance (RQ1: Assessment) and exploring methods to enhance it (RQ2: Improvement).
 Our findings in RQ1 reveal significant areas needing improvement, as even the most recent models often produce outdated or incorrect responses.
 Additionally, LLMs display a pronounced sensitivity to slight perturbation in question phrasing, which can lead to inconsistent or irrelevant outputs.
 Our findings in RQ2 underscore the limitations of conventional fine-tuning and knowledge editing methods, which, while effective for isolated knowledge updates, often result in limited scalability and inconsistency across varied prompts.
+Our qualitative error analysis further reveals that these methods introduce distinct failure modes, ranging from generic answers to hallucinations and even full model collapse.
 These issues underscore the need for more robust training methodologies and dynamic updating mechanisms to enable LLMs to function as reliable repositories of knowledge.

 To address these limitations, we introduced ENtity-Aware Fine-tuning (ENAF), a soft neurosymbolic approach that integrates structured representation of entities to improve model performance.
 Our work presents a trade-off between specificity-focused methods, suited for tasks with up-to-date and precise data, and generalizable approaches like ENAF, which offer greater resilience when faced with incomplete or outdated data.
 The DyKnow framework further complements this by enabling dynamic benchmarking, allowing us to assess the reliability of LLMs over time.